03012021-dotnet-uta/ChelseyGrice_p0/README.md

 ## timelines

-- due on Mar-15 at 11p Central
+- (DELETE)due on Mar-15 at 11p Central
 - present on Mar-17 starting at 9.30a Central
-- try ot implement as many requirements as you can (don't push to get all done)
+- try to implement as many requirements as you can (don't push to get all done)
-- should be an mvp status
+- should be an mvp (minimum viable product) status
   - able to at least place an order with 1 pizza
-  - able to at least have validation unit tests for Customer, Order, Pizza, Store
+  - able to at least have 10 total validation unit tests for Customer, Order, Pizza, Store
   - able to save a placed order including customer info, pizza info, store info

 ## as a customer